Convenience Leadership Programme

 Learning and teaching methods

-This is an applied, evidenced-based course that aims to be directly relevant to business decisions in convenience retailing, but also has a sound basis in academic or practical evidence.
-The course has both a theory and a practical component.
+This is an applied, evidenced-based course that aims to be directly relevant to business decisions in convenience retailing, at the same time also has a sound basis in academic or practical evidence.
 The course structure is aligned with various ACS activities and embeds them into the curriculum.

-At the end of the course, you will receive a graduation certificate (dependent on if you have passed your assessments).
+At the end of the course, you will receive a graduation certificate at an ACS event.

 Fees and funding